Changissnz/selfinterest/README.md

 pursuit of happiness, destroyers of the paradise, when there is the apparently better choice of "transcending" the system comprised of artificial axioms, run by those uncaring and selfish themselves, to meet the universal ideal through experience.
-The concept of lone freedom, this being labeled words such as "autonomy" and "independence", is one component in a comprehensive illumination of self-interest, and does speak to the selfishness capable by the self.
+The concept of a liberated freedom, this being labeled words such as "autonomy" and "independence", is one component in a comprehensive illumination of self-interest, and does speak to the selfishness capable by the self.